Witt groups of Grassmann varieties: Introduction

-Then, in Section~\ref{cell-dec_sec}, we recall the classical relative cellular structure of the Grassmann varieties and in Section~\ref{push-pull-bord_sec} the long exact sequence associated to it.
-In the final Section~\ref{main_sec}, we compute how our candidate-generators behave under the morphisms in the long exact sequence, especially under the connecting homomorphism, which is most of the time not zero (Cor.\,\ref{bord-non-zero_coro}).
+Then, in Section~\ref{cell-dec_sec}, we recall the classical relative cellular structure of the Grassmann varieties.
+In Section~\ref{main_sec}, we compute how our candidate-generators behave under the morphisms in the long exact sequence, especially under the connecting homomorphism, which is most of the time not zero (Cor.\,\ref{bord-non-zero_coro}).
 The proof of the main theorem (Thm.\,\ref{main_thm}) then follows by induction on the rank of the vector bundle~$\cV$.
+The last section contains corollaries and examples.

 \smallbreak